 Two Main Abstractions of Apache Spark

-Apache Spark has a well-defined layer architecture which is designed on two main abstractions
+Apache Spark has a well-defined layer architecture that is designed on two main abstractions:

-The SparkContext can work with various Cluster Managers, like Standalone Cluster Manager, Yet Another Resource Navigator (YARN), or Mesos, which allocate resources to containers in the worker nodes.
-The work is done inside the containers.
+The SparkContext can work with various Cluster Managers, like Standalone Cluster Manager, Yet Another Resource Negotiator (YARN), or Mesos, which allocate resources to containers in the worker nodes.
+The work is done inside these containers.

 Hadoop YARN (Yet Another Resource Negotiator)

-YARN takes care of the resource management for the Hadoop ecosystem.
+YARN takes care of resource management for the Hadoop ecosystem.
 It has two components:

-Resource Manager: It manages the resources on all applications in the system.
+- Resource Manager: It manages resources on all applications in the system.
 It consists of a Scheduler and an Application Manager.
 The Scheduler allocates resources to various applications.

-Node Manager: Node Manager consists of an Application Manager and a Container.
-Each task of MapReduce runs in one Container.
-An application or job requires one or more Containers.
-And the Node Manager monitors these Containers and the resource usage.
+- Node Manager: Node Manager consists of an Application Manager and a Container.
+Each task of MapReduce runs in a container.
+An application or job thus requires one or more containers, and the Node Manager monitors these containers and resource usage.
 This is reported to the Resource Manager.

-Read this extensive Spark Tutorial! to grasp a detailed knowledge on Hadoop
+Read this extensive Spark Tutorial to grasp detailed knowledge on Hadoop!

-YARN also provides security for authorization and authentication for web consoles for data confidentiality.
+YARN also provides security for the authorization and authentication of web consoles for data confidentiality.
 Hadoop uses Kerberos to authenticate its users and services.

 Apache Mesos handles the workload from many sources by using dynamic resource sharing and isolation.
 It helps in deploying and managing applications in large-scale cluster environments.
 Apache Mesos consists of three components:

-Mesos Master: Mesos Master provides fault tolerance (the capability to operate and to recover loss after a failure occurs).
+- Mesos Master: Mesos Master provides fault tolerance (the capability to operate and recover loss when a failure occurs).
 A cluster contains many Mesos Masters.

-Mesos Slave: Mesos Slave is an instance which offers resources to the cluster.
-Mesos Slave assigns the resources only when a Mesos Master assigns the task.
+- Mesos Slave: Mesos Slave is an instance that offers resources to the cluster.
+Mesos Slave assigns resources only when a Mesos Master assigns a task.

-So, this brings us to the end of this section.
-To sum up, Spark helps us to break down the intensive and high computational jobs into smaller, more concise tasks which are then executed by the worker nodes.
-It also achieves processing of real-time or archived data using the basic architecture.
+This brings us to the end of this section.
+To sum up, Spark helps us break down the intensive and high-computational jobs into smaller, more concise tasks which are then executed by the worker nodes.
+It also achieves the processing of real-time or archived data using its basic architecture.

-Prepare yourself for the Top Hadoop Interview Questions And Answers Now!
+Prepare yourself for the industry with these Top Apache Spark Interview Questions and Answers now!